menu

 Demographics

-The rate of college-level education in Drew is quite a bit lower than the national average among all cities of 21.84%: just 11.70% of people here over 25 have a bachelor's degree or an advanced degree.
+The percentage of adults in Drew with college degrees is slightly lower than the national average of 21.84% for all communities.
+13.29% of adults in Drew have a bachelor's degree or advanced degree.

+Drew is a somewhat ethnically-diverse city.
 The people who call Drew home describe themselves as belonging to a variety of racial and ethnic groups.
 The greatest number of Drew residents report their race to be Black or African-American, followed by White.
-Important ancestries of people in Drew include English, Irish, German, Italian, and Swedish.
+Important ancestries of people in Drew include English, Irish, German, Italian, and European.

 The most common language spoken in Drew is English.
 Other important languages spoken here include French and Italian.